ExpediaGroup/rapid-java-sdk/docs/java/okhttpclient.md

 This feature is available in the `rapid-sdk` v5.2.0 and later.
 {% /messageCard %}

-## Why use a Configurable HTTP Client?
+## Choosing between configuring an HTTP Client and using the default client

-A configurable HTTP client will benefit you in the following ways:
+Using the default client provided by the SDK is the easiest way to get started with the SDK.
+However, configuring your own HTTP client will benefit you in the following ways:

 - **Optimization:** Fine-tune the client for better performance, such as connection pooling, timeouts, and retries.
 - **Integration:** Use an existing HTTP client that is already configured and tested within your application.

+So, if you're looking to optimize the SDK for better performance or integrate it with an existing HTTP client, configuring your own HTTP client is the way to go.

 ## How to configure your HTTP client?